hyphenOs/hyphenos-blog/content/2017/hello.md

-Title: Hello World!!
+Title: Hello Static Site Generator
 Date: 2017-08-03
 Tags: pelican
-Category:
 Slug: hyphenos-hello-world
 Author: Abhijit Gadgil
 Summary: Started hyphenOs blog on github pages, that is powered by Pelican.
 This articlue describes the setup.

-# Pelican Powered blog for hyphenOs
+## Pelican Powered blog for hyphenOs

 Traditionally, if one wanted to host a blog, one would typically be doing something like [Wordpress](https://wordpress.com/) or [Blogger](https://wordpress.com/).
 However writing blogs there is extremely inconvenient to say the list.
 Plus you want to version control your blog and so on.
 The solution to these problems is typically - the Static File Generators like [Jekyll](http://jekyllrb.com/) or [Pelican](https://blog.getpelican.com/).
 Well, there are a [number of those](https://www.staticgen.com/) if one thinks that the above choices are rather limited :-).